leemason/larastaller/README.md

 ## The Installer Class

-The ```LeeMason\Larastaller\Installer``` class is responsible for matching installed version against versions declared and generally formatting the configuration of tasks, requirements, etc fo use via the http and command based install methods.
+The ```LeeMason\Larastaller\Installer``` class is responsible for matching installed version against versions declared and generally formatting the configuration of tasks, requirements, etc for use via the http and command based install methods.

 It provides no public api usable outside of its duties.